 “The first and most obvious step to show that the LDP will change is for me to step aside,” Kishida said Wednesday.

-While no general election needs to be held until 2025, some surveys show the main opposition Constitutional Democratic Party gaining on Kishida’s LDP in terms of current voting intentions.
+While no general election needs to be held until 2025, some surveys have shown the main opposition Constitutional Democratic Party gaining on Kishida’s LDP in terms of current voting intentions.
+The CDP will hold its own leadership race in September.

 The next premier may still call an election to firm up the new government’s mandate.
 But the LDP and its junior coalition partner Komeito are expected to easily keep control given their powerful position in national politics.